telehash/telehash.github.io/v3/lob/README.md

     var head = msg.slice(2, head_length + 2);
     var body_length = msg.length - (head_length + 2);
     var body = msg.slice(head_length + 2, body_length);
-    var json = (head_length >= 2) ?
+    var json = (head_length >= 7) ?
 JSON.parse(head.toString("utf8")) : undefined;
 });
 ```

-When the HEAD length is two or greater, a parser must attempt to decode it as a UTF-8 JSON object or array.
-When it is zero the packet contains only a BODY.

-It is only a parsing error when the HEAD length is greater than the size of the packet or when the JSON decoding fails.
+It is only a parsing error when the `LENGTH` is greater than the size of the packet or when the JSON parsing fails.
 When successful, parsers must always return five values:

 * `HEAD LENGTH` - 0 to packet length - 2
 * `HEAD` - undefined/null or binary
-* `JSON` - undefined/null or decoded object or array
+* `JSON` - undefined/null or decoded object
 * `BODY LENGTH` - 0 to packet length - (2 + HEAD LENGTH)
 * `BODY` - undefined/null or binary

-## HEAD
+## LENGTH / HEAD

-A length of 0 means there is no HEAD included and the packet is all binary (only BODY).
+A `LENGTH` of 0 means there is no `HEAD` included and the packet is all binary (only `BODY`).

-A length of 1 means there is a single byte value that is not JSON.
+A `LENGTH` of 1-6 means the `HEAD` is only binary (no JSON).

-A length of 2+ means the HEAD must be a UTF-8 encoded JSON object or array (not any bare string/bool/number value).
+A `LENGTH` of 7+ means the HEAD must be a UTF-8 encoded JSON object (not any bare string/bool/number/array value).
 If the JSON parsing fails, the parser must return an error.

 ## BODY

-The optional BODY is always a raw binary of the remainder bytes between the packet's total length and that of the HEAD.
+The optional `BODY` is always a raw binary of the remainder bytes between the packet's total length and that of the `HEAD`.

-Often packets are attached inside other packets as the BODY, enabling simple packet wrapping/relaying usage patterns.
+Often packets are attached inside other packets as the `BODY`, enabling simple packet wrapping/relaying usage patterns.

-The BODY is also used as the raw content transport for channels and any app-specific usage.

-## Max Size

-In most cases a switch will handle any data fragmentation/composition so that an application doesn't need to be aware of the actual packet/payload sizes in use.

-Packet size is always determined by the MTU of the network path between any two instances, and in general any sent over the Internet using UDP can safely be up to 1472 bytes max size (1500 ethernet MTU minus UDP overhead).

-There are plans to add MTU size detection capabilities, but they are not standardized yet.